 Sarah Dixon & Co

-We don’t have a dedicated data protection officer but if you need to contact us about Data Protection you should ask for Sarah Dixon
+We do not have a dedicated data protection officer but if you need to contact us about data protection issues you should ask for Sarah Dixon

 2. Personal data – what is it and what will we do with it?

 Personal data is information which directly or indirectly identifies you.
-We will only process your data in accordance with EU data protection laws.
+We will only process your data in accordance with the Data Protection Act 2018 (DPA), the General Data Protection Regulation (GDPR) and other related legislative and regulatory provisions.

 3. What kinds of personal information about you do we process?